DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 connection, access mode, and select the table from the drop down.
 0. link the source and the destination and then set column mappings (see below)

+## Link data source and destination

+This is made by dragging the green arrow (attached to the data source) and connecting it manually to the data destination

 ## Set column mappings